muayKenny/MinCraft/README.md

 Built following the excellent tutorial by **Dan Greenheck** at [threejsroadmap.com](https://threejsroadmap.com/)

-All credit to core gameplay features to his tutorial, I have added music, a splash page, and environment maps by Skybox Labs.
+All credit to core gameplay features to his tutorial.
+I’ve built on top of his foundation by adding background music, a splash page, environment maps from Skybox Labs, and an initial loading state.

 Background music credit:
 “Crusade: Heavy Industry” by Kevin MacLeod (The Best)